Members named for celebration of Plenary Council

 Very Rev Sean Cullen EV

-Canon law outlines those who must be called as delegates to a plenary council, including bishops, vicars general, episcopal vicars, heads of seminaries and theological institutions, and leaders of religious congregations.
-That amounted to 180 delegates.
+Canon law outlines those who must be called as members to a plenary council, including bishops, vicars general, episcopal vicars, heads of seminaries and theological institutions, and leaders of religious congregations.
+That amounted to 180 members.

-Canon law also allows for delegates who may be called as representatives – the total of which can’t exceed half of the total of those who must be called.
+Canon law also allows for members who may be called as representatives – the total of which can’t exceed half of the total of those who must be called.

 “We were grateful for and impressed with the faith and the calibre of the people who were nominated.
 We could quite easily have filled several quotas with the names that were put forward.”